Nic13Gamer/keyforge-node/packages/client/README.md

 # Keyforge Client SDK

-The client library for interacting with the Keyforge API.
+The client-side library for interacting with the Keyforge public API.

 Documentation is available [here](https://docs.keyforge.dev).